anga/crap_server/README.md

 Really thin a non intuitive ruby server and framework.
 Made to be fast and ready for really heavy servers (not only http server).

+# Another one?

+Yes.
+Why? because 2 main reasons.
+First, this is not a HTTP Web server, this is a generic server that can be used for any kind of TCP Socket server.
+Second and most important, because if funny :)

 ## Installation

 Add this line to your application's Gemfile: